Loading...

 So on here we're going to do another explanation from me and then a check that you will be doing.

-So find the value of x to one decimal place.
+So find the value of X to one decimal place.

-And we know that if the hypotenuse is 1, the opposite is sine of 41 degrees.
+So we can go back to our definition triangle, and we know that if the hypotenuse is one, the opposite is sine of 41 degrees.

-So using the ratio table, we can see we need to multiply by 6; alternatively, we multiply by sine of 41.
+So using the ratio table, we can see we need to multiply by six.

 9 centimetres to one decimal place.